htc-class/homework-site/src/markdown-pages/year-2/week-18.md

   node `fs` module_.
-Up near the top of your file (outside your listener function), use the `fs` module (particularly `rs.readFileSync` and `JSON.parse()` to get your card data back into a usable javascript object, and into a named variable).
-For instance, if you used to have your card data imported as `cards` or `CardData`, then you would create a variable called `cards` or `CardData` which would be the result of JSON-parsing the contents of your `cards.json` file.
+Up near the top of your file (outside your listener function), use the `fs` module (particularly `rs.readFileSync` and `JSON.parse()` to get your card data back into a usable javascript object, and into a named variable). _**Important NOTE: for the path to your cards.json file, use this: `${__dirname}/../../server/cards.json`)**_ For instance, if you used to have your card data imported as `cards` or `CardData`, then you would create a variable called `cards` or `CardData` which would be the result of JSON-parsing the contents of your `cards.json` file.
 Make sure you're using that variable for the `GET /cards` request.
 Stop here and test your web-app, it should still work.
 - **Third and finally** - in the block of code where you are handling the "add card" incoming POST-ed JSON, after you get the parsed JSON from the request, **push the new card onto the end of the cards array, and then WRITE the data